metio/terraform-provider-k8s/docs/data-sources/kamaji_clastix_io_data_store_v1alpha1_manifest.md

 Required:

 - `driver` (String) The driver to use to connect to the shared datastore.
-- `endpoints` (List of String) List of the endpoints to connect to the shared datastore.
-No need for protocol, just bare IP/FQDN and port.
+- `endpoints` (List of String) List of the endpoints to connect to the shared datastore.No need for protocol, just bare IP/FQDN and port.
 - `tls_config` (Attributes) Defines the TLS/SSL configuration required to connect to the data store in a secure way. (see [below for nested schema](#nestedatt--spec--tls_config))

 Optional:

-- `basic_auth` (Attributes) In case of authentication enabled for the given data store, specifies the username and password pair.
-This value is optional. (see [below for nested schema](#nestedatt--spec--basic_auth))
+- `basic_auth` (Attributes) In case of authentication enabled for the given data store, specifies the username and password pair.This value is optional. (see [below for nested schema](#nestedatt--spec--basic_auth))

 <a id="nestedatt--spec--tls_config"></a>
 ### Nested Schema for `spec.tls_config`

 Required:

-- `certificate_authority` (Attributes) Retrieve the Certificate Authority certificate and private key, such as bare content of the file, or a SecretReference.
-The key reference is required since etcd authentication is based on certificates, and Kamaji is responsible in creating this. (see [below for nested schema](#nestedatt--spec--tls_config--certificate_authority))
+- `certificate_authority` (Attributes) Retrieve the Certificate Authority certificate and private key, such as bare content of the file, or a SecretReference.The key reference is required since etcd authentication is based on certificates, and Kamaji is responsible in creating this. (see [below for nested schema](#nestedatt--spec--tls_config--certificate_authority))
 - `client_certificate` (Attributes) Specifies the SSL/TLS key and private key pair used to connect to the data store. (see [below for nested schema](#nestedatt--spec--tls_config--client_certificate))

 <a id="nestedatt--spec--tls_config--certificate_authority"></a>